nicoespeon/gitgraph.js/README.md

 - Breaking backward compatibility bumps the `<major>` (and resets the `<minor>` and `<patch>`)
 - New additions without breaking backward compatibility bumps the `<minor>` (and resets the `<patch>`)
 - Bug fixes and misc. changes bumps the `<patch>`

-### Development version

-Please note that until we pass `v1.0.0` we are in **development version**.

-That means you're using this code at your own risk until then, but we already love you =)

 ## Authors and contributors